 Director of DevelopmentCompany: University of San Diego

-The director of development for the Hahn School of Nursing (SON) is charged with major gift fundraising duties for the School.
-With the Dean of SON, the director develops a comprehensive fundraising program for private support from faculty, staff, alumni, friends of SON, other individuals, corporations, and foundations to solicit donors at all levels to SON, but with particular emphasis on major gifts.
-The director of development for SON develops strategies for identification, cultivation, solicitation, and stewardship of donors for all approved fundraising priorities at SON and other areas at USD when appropriate.
+The Director of Development for the School of Business (SB) is charged with major gift fundraising duties for the School.
+With the Dean, the director develops a comprehensive fundraising program for private support from faculty, staff, alumni, friends of SB, other individuals, corporations, and foundations to solicit donors at all levels to SB, but with particular emphasis on major gifts.
+The Director of Development for SB develops strategies for identification, cultivation, solicitation, and stewardship of donors for all approved fundraising priorities at SB and other areas at USD when appropriate.

 The responsibilities described here are representative of those that must be met by the employee to successfully perform the essential functions of this job.

-• Work directly with the SON deans, faculty, department heads, institutes and centers to identify, plan, coordinate and implement fundraising priorities.
+• Work directly with the SB deans, faculty, department heads, institutes and centers to identify, plan, coordinate and implement fundraising priorities.

-• Work with faculty and SON departments to promote new relationships and enhance existing relationships with potential donors.
+• Work with faculty and SB departments to promote new relationships and enhance existing relationships with potential donors.

-• Collaborate with SON personnel in promoting the nursing school and its mission, assist in developing communication strategies, leverage planned event content and scheduling, and identify opportunities for media coverage.
+• Collaborate with SB Director of Marketing and Communications in promoting the business school and its mission, assist in developing communication strategies, leverage planned event content and scheduling, and identify opportunities for media coverage as required.

-• Directly communicate with SON project managers regarding the availability and restrictions of funds.
+• Directly communicate with SB project managers regarding the availability and restrictions of funds.

 • Serve as the project manager for the Development budget, developing and managing the annual operating plan.

-• Provide regular quantitative reports to the SON leadership team and faculty regarding short and long-term fundraising goals, results and challenges.
+• Provide regular quantitative reports to the SB leadership team and faculty regarding short and long-term fundraising goals, results and challenges.

 • Consistently review accurate recording of donations in Oracle and initiate corrective actions as needed.